canidlogic/libshasm/README.md

 # Shastina Metainterpreter
 ## 1. Introduction
-The Shastina Metainterpreter (shastina) is an implementation of the Shastina metalanguage, which allows for the rapid implementation of special-purpose programming languages.
+The Shastina Metainterpreter (libshastina) is an implementation of the Shastina metalanguage, which allows for the rapid implementation of special-purpose programming languages.

-Development work on this library is being handled by Noah Johnson (canidlogic on GitHub).
-He can be reached by email at noah.johnson@loupmail.com

 ## 2. Known issues
 ### 2.1 Line numbers in embedded data